christinerosquist/sentry-katacoda/sentry-tutorial/step2.md

 If you now run `npm start`{{execute}}, the application will run.
 Press the tab *Sample Application* beside the Terminal to open the program.

-If you have finished the steps above, press continue.
+If you have finished the steps above, you can continue.